Tyquan/training/AI/book/ch2/2-2/youtube.md

 # 1-2 THE CONCEPT OF RATIONALITY

 Slide0
-> In the last video we defined what a basic agent is and its relation to artificial Intelligence
+> In the last video we defined what a simple agent is and its relation to artificial Intelligence

-> In This video will discuss the concept of Rational Agents aka Smart Agents AKA Intelligent Agents
+> In This video will discuss the concept of Rational Agents also known as Smart Agents Better known as Intelligent Agents

 > Lets start off by defining what a Rational Agent is